Tattooing Tips for Beginners

 Is Tattooing Easy to Learn?

 In short, no. Your apprenticeship can take several years and cost thousands of dollars.
 You’ll also have to invest in the right equipment.
-However, for someone passionate about this unique art form, the work you put in is well worth it.
+Nevertheless, for someone passionate about this unique art form, the work you put in is well worth it.

 How Deep Should a Tattoo Needle Penetrate?